nathanielhall/starter-app/README.md

 ## Purpose

 > The purpose of this repo is to create a starter app for future projects.
 In
-> doing so, I plan to research the various options, and note my findings.
+> doing so, I plan to add notes on the various topics I had to research.

 ### Linting